GospelTrust/kairos-th-513/docs/content/_week-04/session-11b.md

      While positionally, the “body is a temple of the Holy Spirit, who is in “the believers” (1 Cor.
 6:19), the Spirit, who is a person, can be grieved (Eph.
 4:30) as well as be quenched (1 Thess.
 5:19) when sins are committed and then harbored.

    - b.
 In his letter to the Ephesians, Paul tells them to “speak[] to one another with psalms, hymns, and songs from the Spirit.
-Sing and make music from your heart to the Lord,. . .”
-(Eph.
+Sing and make music from your heart to the Lord,…” (Eph.
 5:19), in order to be filled by the Holy Spirit.

    - c.
 Luke points to prayer as being a key to being filled.